-The City Council of the City of Rocklin does resolve as follows:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Rocklin:

-Section 1.
-The Memorandum of Understanding between the City of Rocklin and Rocklin Police Officers' Association Public Safety Managers' Bargaining Unit in the form attached hereto as Exhibit A and incorporated herein is hereby approved.
+- Section 1.
+The Memorandum of Understanding between the City of Rocklin and Rocklin Police Officers' Association Public Safety Managers' Bargaining Unit for the period July 1, 2022 through June 30, 2025, attached hereto as Exhibit "A," is approved and adopted. - Section 3.
+Effective July 2, 2022, the updated Rocklin Police Officers' Association Public Safety Managers' Salary Schedule attached hereto as Exhibit "C" is adopted.

-PASSED AND ADOPTED this 27th day of February, 2018, by the following vote:
+PASSED AND ADOPTED this 28th day of June 2022, by the following vote:

-AYES:

-Janda, Yuill, Gayaldo, Patterson, Broadway

-NOES:
+AYES: Councilmembers: Broadway, Gayaldo, Halldin, Janda, Patterson

-None
+NOES: Councilmembers: None

-ABSENT:

-None
+ABSENT: Councilmembers: None

-ABSTAIN:

-None
+ABSTAIN: Councilmembers: None

-Kenneth Broadway, Mayor

-Keurth Broado
+Bill Hálldin, Mayoı